-Crystal was called to the holding area of the large city jail she worked in to evaluate an inmate that was just put into a restraint chair after refusing to follow the direction of the deputies and continually beating his head against the concrete wall of his cell.
-She arrives to find the man secured to a padded metal chair with belts around shoulders, forearms, lower legs, and torso.
-He has on a ‘spit mask’ as the officers reported that he was spitting at them while they restrained him.
+Addison was called to the holding area of the large city jail in which she worked to evaluate Mr. Jackson, a man who was just put into a restraint chair after banging his head against the concrete wall of his cell and refusing to follow the direction of the deputies.
+She arrived to find him secured to a padded metal chair with belts around shoulders, forearms, lower legs, and torso.
+He had on a ‘spit mask’ as the officers reported that he was spitting at them while they restrained him.
 It was a distressing sight and she stopped for a moment to take a deep breath and organize her thoughts.

-Physical restraints are still used in the criminal justice system to manage unruly inmates; most often mentally ill or substance-involved individuals who are not willing or able to follow instruction or control themselves in custody.
+Physical restraints are still used in the criminal justice system to manage unruly inmates; most often mentally ill or substance-involved individuals who are not willing or able to follow instruction or control themselves, and as a result, could harm themselves or others.
 The risk of self-harm or the harm to others may be valid reasons for a limited use of physical restraint, but the least restrictive options are recommended.
-Restraint such as this example, especially when it follows a violent take-down or the use of pepper spray, can result in death.
-Cases in Florida, South Carolina, and Georgia emphasize the concern over the use and misuse of physical restraint in corrections.
+Restraint such as this example, especially when it follows a violent take-down, use of an electronic control device or the use of pepper spray, can result in death.
+Cases in Florida, Kentucky, Georgia and other states emphasize the concern over the use and misuse of physical restraint in corrections.

-However, sometimes a restraint chair is necessary to keep both the inmate and staff safe for a short period of time, say, to be able to administer chemical restraint or to get a handle on a situation before moving forward.
-Most problems with the use of restraint chairs come from use as the solution to a problem rather than a short-term intervention in a larger treatment plan.
+However, sometimes a restraint chair is necessary to keep both the incarcerated individual and staff safe for a short period of time, for example, to administer medication or to take a “time out” before moving forward.
+Most problems with the use of restraint chairs occur because it is used as the solution to a problem rather than a short-term intervention in a larger treatment plan.

-The use of force necessary to establish control of a violent and combative person, especially if this person is large, can result in broken bones or back injury.
-Death from physical restraint can result from asphyxiation, aspiration, cardiac arrest and other reasons.
-That is why continuous monitoring of a restrained inmate’s health status is important early in the process.
+The use of force necessary to establish control of a violent and combative person, especially if this person is large, can result in broken bones or neck or back injury.
+Death during physical restraint can result from asphyxiation, aspiration, cardiac arrest, seizures, and other reasons.
+That is why continuous monitoring of a restrained person’s health status is important and should be initiated early in the process.

 Correctional nurses are called upon to evaluate the health status of inmates once they are restrained, such as the situation above.
-It can be extremely distressing to come upon a fully restrained person like this.
-However, nurses can disagree with the choice of action taken while still needing to provide necessary health care in the situation.
-Crystal needs to act now in the best interest of her patient.
-Here are the immediate actions she needed to take:
+It can be very distressing to come upon a fully restrained person, especially if the nurse is new to the process.
+Although nurses can disagree with the choice of action taken, they must provide the health care required in the situation.
+Addison needed to act immediately in the best interest of her patient.
+Here are the actions she needed to take:

-- Determine if the patient is in distress – take initial vital signs; especially respirations, heart rate and consciousness.
+- Determine if the patient is in distress – take initial vital signs, especially respirations and heart rate, and assess level of consciousness

 - Check that restraints are not so tight as to restrict normal chest expansion

-- Check that limb and shoulder restraints do not have the body is a poor alignment that could cause avoidable injury
+- Check that limb and shoulder restraints do not have the body in a poor alignment that could cause avoidable injury

-- Establish that the patient is being continually monitored by custody staff while in restraint – this can be by video but should also include direct visualization every 15 minutes.
-Respirations and consciousness should be monitored
+- Establish that the patient is being continually monitored by custody staff while in restraint – this can be by streaming video but should also include direct visualization every 15 minutes.
+Respirations and level of consciousness should be monitored

-- Establish that the patient is not accessible by other inmates who could harm him.
+- Establish that the patient is not accessible by other incarcerated persons who could harm him.

 - Set up a regular schedule of nursing visits – every 2 hours, at a minimum.